WiIIiam278/Velocitab/docs/API-Examples.md

 ```
 </details>

-## 3. Listening to PlayerAddToTabEvent
+## 3. Listening to PlayerAddedToTabEvent
 You can listen to `PlayerAddedToTabEvent` to get notified when a player is added to a group TabList.

 <details>